Running Payroll in Vietnam: Employment Taxes & Setup

 Minimum Wage in Vietnam

-As of January 1, 2025, Vietnam's minimum wage varies by region.
-For example, in Hanoi and Ho Chi Minh City, the minimum wage is set at VND 4,420,000 per month, while in rural areas, it may be lower.
+As of July 1, 2025, Vietnam's minimum wage varies by region.
+For example, in Region I which includes Hanoi and Ho Chi Minh City, the minimum wage is set at VND 4,960,000 per month, while in rural areas (Region IV), it is VND 3,450,000 per month.

 Bonus Payments in Vietnam